mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 (T/M) Axis Definitions: This block is used to control the position of the system on the axis.

-(T/M) Axis Control: t is used to stabilise the position of the servo motor.
+(T/M) Axis Control: It is used to stabilise the position of the servo motor.